About

 If you already have a captions file

-If you already have a captions file of 99% accuracy, you can skip Step 1 and go straight to Step 2.
+If you already have a captions file with approximately 99% accuracy, you can skip Step 1 and upload it when ordering translations.

 1. Click Upload Captions File.